gm2552/hungryman/doc/TAPDeployment.md

 kubectl apply -f "https://github.com/rabbitmq/messaging-topology-operator/releases/latest/download/messaging-topology-operator-with-certmanager.yaml"
 ```

-### RabbitMQ Eventing Source (Experimental)

-If you choose to use the KNative eventing deployment option, you also need to deploy the KNatvie RabbitMQ Eventing Source resources.
-The eventing source acts as a bridge between messages emitted by the `hungryman-search` application and the rest of the downstream services.

 *NOTE:* The RabbitMQ Eventing source is pre-installed into your TAP deployment if you have chosen to deploy the Cloud Native Runtimes package.
 However; TAP versions 1.2.x and below do not have an up to date version that will work with some of the declared resources in these instructions.
-These instruction require TAP 1.3.x or greater.
+The eventing model is only supported with TAP 1.3.x or greater.

 ## MySQL Installation